When importing a slave with higher UID/GID than master, quotas entries prevent synchronization from occuring

 You can view a guide about this here: http://docs.opennebula.org/5.4/advanced_components/data_center_federation/federationconfig.html#importing-existing-opennebula-zones

-#7 Updated by Roy Keene about 3 years ago
+#7 Updated by Roy Keene over 3 years ago

 I followed the procedure as documented.
 The issue is that when you import the master data into the slave it replaces the USER and GROUP tables on the slave from the master, but does not clear the USER_QUOTAS or GROUP_QUOTAS tables, so they refer to user and group IDs that no longer mean anything, and further if you then try to create a new user/group on the master it will try to create the corresponding blank quota entry on the slave and fail, since the OID key is already present.